Note: Winners are typically contacted near the end of April.

 Where do I submit my entries?

 You may submit your materials in one of two ways.
 First, you may drop off the documents to the mailbox labeled “Steuber Prize Entries,” located in the bank of mailboxes on the ground floor passage between the Mechanical Engineering Building and the Engineering Research Building.
 The mailbox is in the upper lefthand corner of the bank of boxes.
-Or you may mail your entry to the Technical Communication Program, Room 1115, Engineering Research Building, 1500 Engineering Dr., Madison, WI 53706.
+Or you may mail your entry to the Engineering Communication Program, Room 1115, Engineering Research Building, 1500 Engineering Dr., Madison, WI 53706.

 When will I find out if I won?